Aurelield/Coffee-quality-Project/README.md

 - One row = one 2kg sample of green coffee
 - One column = one categorical or numeric value
+- Interest in mainly quality measures: flavor , aroma, sweetness, body, acicity
+- Interesdt also in metadata such as country of origin, harvest year and processing method

 ## Codebook